urbanware-org/wideredist/README.md

 0 * * * * root /opt/wideredist/wideredist.sh &>/dev/null
 ```

-Nevertheless, it is recommended to run the script manually once in a while as it returns if a newer version available.
+Nevertheless, it is recommended to run the script manually once in a while as it returns if a newer version is available.

 ### Client side